Starting from scratch

 A coalition of the willing

 Aside from functional support, making every region feel involved and engaged was key to the success of the roll-out.
-This won’t happen overnight and for us.
+This won’t happen overnight for us.
 Limited resources mean staging the roll-out, from digital all the way through to print.

 One of the solutions to manage the process has been the creation of both the local marketing officers and regional brand champions – staff from all departments recruited across the organisation to help support the roll-out as “local brand cheerleaders”.